bennyxguo/hprose-workerman/README.md

 You now have a Workerman instance with 4 workers listening on your local port `9999`.
 This server balances requests upon processes and lets you scale your application.

 #### Note
-`hprose-php` and `hprose-pecl` **do not** currently have methods to interact with a TCP server.
-You will need to use NodeJS or another supported language to talk to this server instance.

-For further information, please consult the `hprose-php` and/or `hprose-pecl` repositories.
+This little module was originally coded by [Kevin Ingwersen (Ingwie Phoenix)](https://github.com/IngwiePhoenix), I have completely rebuilded it to make it more efficient and best of all **SUPPORTS latest Hprose and Workerman versions**.

 ## License
 This code is released by the standard MIT license.

 ## Author
-This little module was coded by [Kevin Ingwersen (Ingwie Phoenix)](https://github.com/IngwiePhoenix) Hprose was originally developed by [Ma Bingyao](https://github.com/andot)
+This little module was coded/modified by [TriDiamond (Ingwie Phoenix)](https://github.com/TriDiamond) Hprose was originally developed by [Ma Bingyao](https://github.com/andot)